Brief history of auto insurance in China

 Drivers of the car insurance market in China

-The fast development the auto insurance market in China is driven by several factors.
+The fast development the auto insurance is driven by several factors.
 Firstly, the huge vehicle market in China served as the basis for the rapid market growth.
 Despite that vehicle sales in China declined in 2018, China remained as the largest car market in the world and that the number of drivers in China has been rising steadily for the past several years.
 The sales revenue for the vehicle market have further boosted the development of the auto insurance industry.
 Secondly, frequent traffic accidents and the increasing road safety awareness pushed for the expansion of the auto insurance market in China.
 Although the total number of traffic accidents involving casualties slightly decreased in 2017, 63,772 deaths and a large number of physical injuries were inevitably caused.
 Due to the road accidents caused by many elderly or inexperienced drivers, and the enhanced public road safety awareness contributed by multi-agency education and publicity, the demands of auto insurance in China have greatly increased among car owners.

 Policy support from the Chinese government also plays an important role.
-The Chinese government has been continuously releasing new policies during the past few years to regulate the auto insurance market in China and supporting the development of new business model in this field.
+The Chinese government has been continuously releasing new policies during the past few years to regulate the auto insurance industry and supporting the development of new business model in this field.
 Moreover, with the increasing internet users in China, online insurance platforms are becoming popular and important distribution channels.
 Utilizing online platforms could potentially be a win-win situation for both the insurance companies and their customers.
 As reduced costs and improved sales efficiency can be achieved for the former, while a one-stop service with simplified purchasing process can be provided for the latter.

 Opportunities for car insurance market in China